eribertomota/linkdup/README.md

 links too, as the most similar commands.

-Optionally, linkdup allows recursive searches and can set a maximum file size to analize.
+Optionally, linkdup allows recursive searches and can set a maximum file size to analyze.
 The link creation is optional; without this resource, linkdup will show the duplicated files and exit.

 ## Syntax